mohith2017/mohithmanohar/README.md

 # Mohith Manohar's Portfolio

 ## About me
 My portfolio as an AI/ML and Full stack developer with 3+ years of experience and a MS in Computer Science from Columbia University.
+Inspired by [ByteGrad](https://github.com/ByteGrad/portfolio-website)

 ## Other important links:
 - [Linkedin](https://linkedin.com/in/mohithmanoharcu)